Generic name: amlodipine and atorvastatin [ am-LOE-di-peen-BES-i-late, a-tor-va-STAT-in-KAL-see-um ]

 - Transient ischemic attack (TIA), recent—Atorvastatin may increase chance of having hemorrhagic stroke (stroke caused by bleeding in the brain).

-Use amlodipine and atorvastatin only as directed by your doctor even if you feel well and do not notice any chest pain.
+Use this medicine only as directed by your doctor even if you feel well and do not notice any chest pain.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

 In addition to the use of the medicine, treatment for your high blood pressure may include weight control and a change in the types of food you eat, especially foods high in sodium (salt).
 Your doctor will tell you which of these are most important for you.
 You should check with your doctor before changing your diet.